iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 - Channel
 - Blob

-In this chapter, you will learn the first six types.
+I will cover the first six data types here.
 In Ch.
 27, you will learn about Funcref.
 For more about Vim data types, check out `:h variables`.

 ## Echo